 Center Testing - This option means that students test at a national test center and have up to 50% extended time.

 School Testing - This option is conducted at the student's school within the established four-day testing period that corresponds to each scheduled national test date.
 This option is appropriate only for students who normally receive more than 50% extended time for school-based tests or who use test materials other than regular- or large-type.

 The process for receiving extended time on the ACT is different than the SAT and other College Board tests.
 Policies for documentation are clearly stipulated.

 Two different site options are available for extended-time testing:

-National Center Testing #2 - This option is for students who need up to 50% extended time.
+Extended Tim National Testing - This option is for students who need up to 50% extended time.
 It is offered at national test centers on national test dates.
 Students receiving extended time are assigned to a separate room and must pace themselves through the 5 hours of total testing time.